Declutter Without the Guilt

 2. The more stuff you keep that isn't useful or joyful to you, the less space you have in your mind for better things.

-Not only does your clutter take up valuable space in your home, it's also always in the back of your mind that this thing is here with you in your home and you therefore need to either remember where it's packed away or take care of it if it's out in the open.
+Not only does your clutter take up valuable space in your home, it's also always in the back of your mind that this thing is here with you in your home and you therefore need to either remember where it's stored or take care of it if it's out in the open.
 It seems inconsequential, but when tiny pieces of your brain are used up for these things, there's less of it available to focus on what you really want to be doing.
 So get unnecessary things out of your home and off your mind.

 3. Memories live in you, not in things.

-4. Gifts that you hang onto but that don't bring you joy will only make you feel unhappy/anxious/irritated/resentful instead of warm and thankful.
+4. Gifts that you hang onto but that don't bring you joy will only make you feel unhappy/anxious/irritated/resentful instead of thankful.

 Accepting a gift in the first place is really what counts; the giver simply wants to show you love and appreciation.
 So say thank you, be genuinely grateful, feel warm and fuzzy because they gave you a gift at all, and then pass the gift on so that others will be able to get joy from it.
 You don’t need to feel guilt over not keeping the physical item.
 Keep the sentiment.
 It’s what counts.

 5. Less doesn't mean none.